projectcalico/calico/CONTRIBUTING_DOCS.md

 ## Doc site organization

-The docs are divided in to the following sections:
+The docs are divided into the following sections:

 - [Introduction](#introduction)
 - [Install](#install)